canonical/lxd/doc/rest-api.md

     }

 ### DELETE (optional `?force=1`)
- * Description: remove a node from the cluster
+ * Description: remove a member of the cluster
  * Introduced: with API extension `clustering`
  * Authentication: trusted
  * Operation: async